 There are so many sleeping bags out there, which one do I choose?

-Most popular is the Single Sleeping Bag.
-These come is 2 basic shapes, either your classic rectangle style sleeping bag or the mummy shaped bag.
-The rectangle sleeping bag is the most popular, you get a bit of room to move around inside it, however some people prefer to feel more closed in and prefer to go for a mummy shaped sleeping bag style which is more body hugging.
+The most popular is the Single Sleeping Bag.
+These come in 2 basic shapes, either your classic rectangle-style sleeping bag or the mummy-shaped bag.
+The rectangle sleeping bag is the most popular, you get a bit of room to move around inside it, however, some people prefer to feel more closed in and prefer to go for a mummy-shaped sleeping bag style which is more body-hugging.
 Some sleeping bags zip together to make a double but certainly not all of them so be sure to check the item Specifications section of the product to check this.

 If you are going camping with your other half, or if you just like to really spread out then Double Sleeping Bags are available.
 These are only available in the rectangle shape.

-For most people, the main thing you will want to take not of is the season rating of the sleeping bag.
-These are fairly self explanatory, so a 2 season sleeping bag means it's only suitable to use in the Spring and Summer, a 3 season, Spring, Summer and Autumn and a 4 Season can be used all year round.
+For most people, the main thing you will want to take note of is the season rating of the sleeping bag.
+These are fairly self-explanatory, so a 2 season sleeping bag means it's only suitable to use in the Spring and Summer, a 3 season, Spring, Summer and Autumn and a 4 Season can be used all year round.

 If you are going to be using it mainly abroad in sunnier climes then you will probably only need a 2 season sleeping bag as it will be hotter, or if it's going to be Scotland all year round then you may not get too hot in a 4 season at night.
 You will know if you are a warm or cold type of person so please choose accordingly.
 You can always unzip the bag if it's too warm or cover it with a blanket if it gets too cold.